Follow Us!

 Food poisoning arises from eating contaminated foods containing a variety of microorganisms including bacteria, viruses and parasites and is also known as food-borne illness, infectious diarrhea, or gastroenteritis.
 The most common bacteria to cause food poisoning are salmonella, staphylococcus aureus, E. coli and shigella.

+Acupuncture and Oriental medicine can relieve symptoms, hasten recovery and strengthen the digestive system to prevent future incidents of food poisoning, avert development of chronic immune deficiencies and increase energy levels.
 Food poisoning is marked by severe diarrhea, fever, cramping, abdominal pain, flu-like symptoms, vomiting and diarrhea.
 Most cases of food poisoning clear up on their own within a week without any medical assistance; however, it can take several months before bowel habits return to normal.

 Often the digestive system is severely weakened after a bout of food poisoning, making the infected person more susceptible to food poisoning in the future.
 A small number of persons with food poisoning develop an autoimmune disease called Reiter’s syndrome.
 It can last for months or years and can lead to chronic arthritis.
+Treatment of food poisoning is rest and hydration to prevent fluid and electrolyte loss due to vomiting and diarrhea.

 Acupuncture and Oriental medicine can be used to relieve nausea and vomiting, hasten recovery by assisting the body to eliminate the pathogen faster, and strengthen the digestive system to prevent any re-occurrences or development of a chronic immune disorder.
 After acute symptoms subside, acupuncture treatments focus on strengthening the digestive system and improving energy levels to bring about a full recovery